seven1m/onebody-help/people/README.md

 ### Updating your password
 To change your password, navigate to the Password page.
 You'll need to enter your password twice, and passwords have a miniumum of five characters.

-    Whats anniversary for....?
-    Does the About field show up anywhere?
-       Why have two places you can change an email address (basics tab and Email tab?
-If someone is changing their email address in the basics page, they might not realise that this also changes their login)
-    With the password page, should we make people re-enter their old password?